 Credit default swaps (CDS) provide a measure of protection against or exposure to defaults of debt issuers.
 The Sub-Fund's use of CDS does not assure their use will be effective or will have the desired result.
 The Sub-Fund may at the discretion of the Investment Manager be the buyer and/or seller in CDS transactions to which the Sub-Fund is a party.
 CDS are transactions under which the parties' obligations depend on whether a credit event has occurred in relation to the reference asset.
 The credit events are specified in the contract and are intended to identify the occurrence of a significant deterioration in the creditworthiness of the reference asset.
 On settlement, credit default products may be cash settled or involve the physical delivery of an obligation of the reference entity following a default.
-The buyer in a CDS contract is obligated to pay the seller a periodic stream of payments over the term of the contract provided that no event of default on an underlying reference asset that may have little or no value.
-If the Sub-Fund is a buyer and no credit event occurs the Sub-Fund's losses will be limited to the periodic stream of payments over the term of the contract, provided that there is no credit event.
-If a credit event.
-If a credit event of payments over the term of the contract, provided that there is no credit event.
-If a credit event the sub-Fund is a buyer and no credit event occurs the Sub-Fund's losses will be limited to the periodic stream of payments over the term of the contract, provided that there is no credit event.
-If a credit event.
-If a credit event of payments over the term of the contract, provided that there is no credit event.
-If a credit event occurs, the seller must pay the buyer of the reference obligation.
+The buyer in a CDS contract is obligated to pay the seller a periodic stream of payments over the term of the contract provided that no event of default on an underlying reference asset has occurred.
+If a credit event occurs, the seller must pay the buyer the full notional value of the reference asset that may have little or no value.
+If the Sub-Fund is a buyer and no credit event occurs the Sub-Fund's losses will be limited to the periodic stream of payments over the term of the contract.
+As a seller, the Sub-Fund will receive a fixed rate of income throughout the term of the contract, provided that there is no credit event.
+If a credit event occurs, the seller must pay the buyer the full notional value of the reference obligation.